bmshahrier/boston-house-price-prediction/README.md

 By looking at the correlation matrix we can see that `RM` has a strong positive correlation with `MEDV` (0.7) and `LSTAT` has a high negative correlation with `MEDV` (-0.74).

 Finally I created scatter plots to see how features correlate with `MEDV`.
+I have used the `scatterplot` function from the `seaborn`. library
 ![alt text](https://github.com/bmshahrier/boston-house-price-prediction/blob/master/plots/scatter-RM-MEDV-LSTAT-MEDV.png "Scatter Plot")
 From the scatter plots we can see that the `MEDV` or prices increase as the value of `RM` increases linearly.
 There are few outliers and the data seems to be capped at 50.
 And the prices tend to decrease with an increase in `LSTAT`.
 Though it doesn’t look to be following exactly a linear line.